isnotempty/AwesomeWm-config/README.md

 ## Introduction
-my personal setup for [Awesome Wm](https://awesomewm.org/) , still needs improvement for it to be as advanced as possible.
+my personal setup for [Awesome Wm](https://awesomewm.org/) , still needs improvement for it to be as advanced as possible and inspired by [worron config](https://github.com/worron/awesome-config).

 ## Requirements